 A request has been received to close a 5.8 metre portion of the 0.1 metre wide PAW adjacent to Lot 1 (113) Grand Boulevard to enable future access to and from Grand Boulevard.
 The reason for this request is that the applicant considers the wording of the current access easement over adjacent Lot 2 (115) Grand Boulevard is inadequate and does not ensure unrestricted access to owners and users of Lot 1 (Attachment 3).
+Lot 2 is under different ownership to Lot 1 and comprises strata-titled units.
 Until the landowners are assured that unrestricted access is guaranteed, plans to develop the subject land will not progress.